jutunen/custom-carousel-lite/README.md

 Live demo available [here.](http://51.38.51.120/wcmenuwrapper/)

 ## Features
-Wc-carousel lite is a standalone vanilla JS web component that does not use shadow DOM.
+Wc-carousel-lite is a standalone vanilla JS web component that does not use shadow DOM.

 Component features include:
 - content agnostic: slide items should be able to contain any HTML